-Advisory Committee on the Maternal, Infant and Early Childhood Home Visiting Program Evaluation; Notice of Meeting
+Notice of Meeting: Advisory Committee on the Maternal, Infant and Early Childhood Home Visiting Program Evaluation (MIECHVE).

 Name: Advisory Committee on the Maternal, Infant, and Early Childhood Home Visiting Program Evaluation.

 Date and Time: September 12, 2013, 2-6 PM ET.

 The Advisory Committee on the Maternal, Infant and Early Childhood Home Visiting Program Evaluation (Committee) will meet for its fourth session on September 12, 2013, 2-6 PM ET.
 The purpose of the meeting is to allow the Committee to comment on the progress of the analysis plan of the MIHOPE project.
 The general public can join the meeting via webinar by logging onto https://www4.gotomeeting.com/register/330659039, and then follow the instructions for registering.
 Participants should launch the webinar no later than 1:40 a.m.
 EST in order for the logistics to be established for participation in the call.
 If there are technical problems gaining access to the call or webinar, please call 888-569-3848 or press *0 during the call, and for GoToWebinar technical support call (800 263 6317)

 Meeting Registration: General public participants are asked to register for the conference by going to the registration Web site at https://www4.gotomeeting.com/register/330659039.

 Special Accommodations: Attendees with special needs requiring accommodations such as large print materials or other accommodations may make requests when registering at the online Web site by answering the “Special accommodations” question on the registration page: https://www4.gotomeeting.com/register/330659039.